-It was a little to sweet and bubbly at first, found it to be better after letting the Monster Nitrous Black Ice sit for awhile and then trying it near room temp after some nitrogenated water had dissipated.
+It was a little too sweet and bubbly at first, found it to be better after letting the Black Ice sit for awhile and then trying it near room temp after some nitrogenated water had dissipated.

 I was very excited to get my hands on the newest Monster, yet it did leave me a little disappointed.
 The nitrogenated water and artificial sweetener was a little to strong for my liking.

-I prefer Absolutely Zero, a milder version of Monster Nitrous Black Ice.
-If you’re a fan of the other nitrous flavors, then go ahead and give Black Ice a try, yet if you prefer your energy a bit smoother, then stick to the other Monster varieties.
+I prefer Absolutely Zero, a milder version of Black Ice.
+If you’re a fan of the other nitrous flavors, then go ahead and give Black Ice a try, yet if you prefer your energy a bit smoother, then stick to the other varieties.

 Reviewed by Brandon Trouten